Dead Space (2023 video game)

-Dead Space is a 2023 survival horror video game developed by Motive Studio and published by Electronic Arts.
-A remake of the 2008 game of the same name developed by EA Redwood Shores, it was released on January 27, 2023, for PlayStation 5, Windows, and Xbox Series X/S. It is the first release in the Dead Space series since 2013's Dead Space 3.
-The game received generally favorable reviews from critics, with general praise for its improvements to the original.
+Dead Space is a 2023 survival horror game developed by Motive Studio and published by Electronic Arts.
+A remake of the 2008 game of the same name developed by EA Redwood Shores, it is the first release in the Dead Space series since 2013's Dead Space 3.
+Like the original game, it is set on the USG Ishimura, a mining spaceship overrun by deadly monsters known as Necromorphs following the discovery of an artifact called the Marker.
+The player controls engineer Isaac Clarke as he navigates the spaceship and fights the Necromorphs while struggling with growing psychosis.